timKraeuter/BPM-2024-Extended/artifacts/README.md

 ./bpmnanalyzer -h
 ```

-To make the file executable on linux run the following command:
+To make the file executable on Linux run the following command:

 ```bash
 chmod +x bpmnanalyzer